All About Planted Aquariums

 I Am Still Learning

 I am still learning, and I am looking forward to learning from my co-hobbyist as well.
 I don’t claim to know everything.
-Every day, I learn new things, and I am also open to learning with other hobbyists and eager to hear from your experiences too.
+Every day, I still learn new things, and I am also open to learning with other hobbyists and eager to hear from your experiences too.
 Together we can help each other as we journey to this lifetime hobby.

 Now Let's Begin Shall We?